• Home

 Furthermore, pitch events can be a great way to simply learn what other people are writing and submitting.
 Once you see what everyone else is pitching, you can figure out a way to make your project stand out from the crowd!

-13. If you DO get an agent like…
+13. If you DO get a like from an industry professional…

 If you like what you see, hurray!
-Check their Twitter profile — they have probably posted a tweet with details on how to query them.
+Check the agent’s Twitter profile — they have probably posted a tweet with details on how to query them.
 If not, check their agency website for details.
 In your query letter, mention that they liked your Twitter pitch, and include the actual tweet.
 You may also want to include “Twitter pitch request” in the subject line of your query email, unless they have given other instructions.
 That will likely get you bumped to the top of the pile.

 * * *